suxgri/my-10-hours-snake-game/README.md

 -implemented game lost mechanism, when the snake next move collides with border the game is lost

 -added logic to allow snake to change direction on keypress

+-introduced food to game at start, game has logic to introduced food on a free grid spot